wader/ydls/README.md

 ### youtube-dl HTTP service

-HTTP service for [youtube-dl](https://yt-dl.org) that downloads media for requested URL and transmux and transcode to request format if needed.
+HTTP service for [youtube-dl](https://yt-dl.org) that downloads media for requested URL and transmuxes and transcodes to requested format if needed.

 I personally use this mostly to create audio only versions of videos from various site like youtube, vimeo etc.